kovidgoyal/kitty/docs/kittens/query_terminal.rst

 for *XTGETTCAP* to see the syntax for the escape code and read the source of this kitten to find the values of the keys for the various queries.

+The keyless XTVERSION escape provides a human-readable terminal name and version, but this should not be used for feature detection.

 Command Line Interface
 -------------------------